BGG sequences with weak regularity and applications: Algebraic and geometric background

 into $\frak g_0$-invariant subspaces for each $k$.
 This has the property that the first two summands add up to $\ker(\partial)$ while the last two summands add up to $\ker(\partial^*)$.
 This easily implies that $\partial$ restricts to an isomorphism between the $\Cal R(\partial^*)$-component in $\Lambda^k\frak g_1\otimes\Bbb V$ and the $\Cal R(\partial)$-component in $\Lambda^{k+1}\frak g_1\otimes\Bbb V$, and $\partial^*$ restricts to an isomorphism in the opposite direction.
 The next step in \cite{Kostant} is {showing} that the map $\square$ can be nicely interpreted in terms of representation theory.
 This leads to an explicit description of $\ker(\square)$ and hence of the Lie algebra (co)homology spaces described above in representation theory terms, which is known as \textit{Kostant's version of the Bott-Borel-Weyl theorem}.

-This setup can be translated to geometry, more precisely to projective differential geometry in dimension $n\geq 2$ in the case that $\frak g=\frak{sl}(n+1,\Bbb R)$ and to conformal differential geometry of dimension $n\geq 3$ for $\frak g=\frak{so}(n+1,1)$.
-The key issue here is that representations of $\frak{gl}(n,\Bbb R)$ correspond to natural vector bundles on smooth manifolds of dimension $n$.
-Similarly, representations of $\frak{co}(n)$ give rise to natural vector bundles on $n$-dimensional manfiolds endowed with a Riemannian metric.
+This setup can be translated to geometry, more precisely to projective differential geometry in dimension $n\geq 2$ in the case that $\frak g=\frak{sl}(n+1,\Bbb R)$ and to conformal differential geometry of dimension $n\geq 3$ for $\frak g=\frak{so}(n+1,1)$. {The point about this is that representations of $\frak{gl}(n,\Bbb R)$ are closely related to natural vector bundles on smooth manifolds of dimension $n$.
+Similarly, vector representations of $\frak{co}(n)$ are closely related to natural vector bundles on $n$-dimensional manifolds endowed with a Riemannian metric.
 (Indeed, conformal equivalence class of such metrics suffices.)
+Formally, one needs representations of the groups $GL(n,\Bbb R)$ respectively $CO(n)$ here, which needs some care in the case of general representations $\Bbb V$.
 In both cases, the standard representation $\Bbb R^n\cong\frak g_{-1}$ corresponds to the tangent bundle $TM$ and its dual $\Bbb R^{n*}\cong\frak g_1$ corresponds to the cotangent bundle $T^*M$.
-General representations of $\frak{gl}(n,\Bbb R)$ respectively {vector representations} of $\frak{co}(n)$ can then be obtained from these two representations via constructions that can also be applied to vector bundles.
-Moreover, $\frak g_0$-equivariant linear maps between representations induce natural bundle maps between the corresponding natural vector bundles.
+For all examples discussed in this article, the representations in question can be obtained from these two representations via constructions that can also be applied to vector bundles, which leads to appropriate interpretations.} Moreover, $\frak g_0$-equivariant linear maps between representations induce natural bundle maps between the corresponding natural vector bundles.

 We only describe the next steps in the simpler setting of a manifold $M$ endowed with a linear connection $\nabla$ on $TM$ respectively with a Riemannian metric for which $\nabla$ is the Levi-Civita connection.
 Then there is an induced connection on any of the natural vector bundles described above and we will denote all these connections by $\nabla$.
 Given a representation $\Bbb V$ of $\frak g$ as above, we can simply view it as a representation of $\frak g_0$ and then consider the corresponding natural bundle on some manifold $M$, which we denote by $\Cal VM\to M$.
 (To deal with the setting of projective or conformal differential geometry, a different interpretation is needed, but we don't go into these aspects here.)
 The representations $\Lambda^k\frak g_1\otimes\Bbb V$ then correspond to the bundles $\Lambda^kT^*M\otimes\Cal VM$ whose sections are $\mathcal VM$-valued $k$-forms.
 Hence the maps $\partial$ and $\partial^*$ from above give rise to natural bundle maps on these bundles of differential forms.
 On the other hand, the connection $\nabla$ on $\Cal VM$ can be coupled to the exterior derivative on differential forms to obtain the \textit{covariant exterior derivative} on $\Cal VM$-valued differential forms.